 Northstar and Aurora (Jean-Paul and Jeanne-Marie Beaubier)

-- Aristocrats Are Evil: Their demeanor is reminiscent of this.
-Justified in that the most powerful mutants are aristocrats in Apocalypse's tiranny.
+- Aristocrats Are Evil: Their demeanour is reminiscent of this.
+Justified in that the most powerful mutants are aristocrats in Apocalypse's regime.

 - Expy: Fair haired mutants with Wonder Twin Flying Firepower that have an Incest Subtext in a totalitarian fascist regime; might as well be the Fenris Twins.